 At North Texas Plastic Surgery, we offer a number of procedures that can address specific concerns.
 This range of possible procedures ensures that we can meet all of your needs.

 One such option is the IPL Photofacial, which uses intense pulsed light to address a number of common facial conditions, including a few which are listed above.
 The IPL Photofacial is mainly useful for addressing surface skin conditions such as redness and brown spots.
 It won’t penetrate to the deeper layers of the skin, which means the IPL Photofacial isn’t typically effective at removing wrinkles and creases.
-In addition, because it is a milder, more superficial treatment, an IPL will often require multiple treatments while the Acupulse CO2 laser often requires just one round.
+In addition, because it is a milder, more superficial treatment, an IPL will often require multiple treatments while the Acupulse CO2 laser in Dallas often requires just one round.

 If you are looking for a single treatment aimed at significantly improving sun damage, pore size, skin texture and tightness, then the CO2 laser is the right treatment for you.
 Our staff will thoroughly evaluate the state of your skin and the conditions you wish to address before recommending a specific procedure.